-Data on food waste varies significantly according to the source.
-Evidently, one of the reasons for this is the different interpretation of what constitutes food waste (i.e., the lack of an agreed definition) and the different methodologies used for measuring it.
-Different studies present divergent data for each of the sectors of the food supply chain (Jenny Gustavsson et al., 2011; Stenmarck et al., 2016; University of Applied Sciences & iSuN - Institute of Sustainable Nutrition, n.d.).
-Table 1 presents the results of a selection of those studies and shows that food waste occurs along the entire food chain, though care should be taken when comparing the results as the methodology and definition of food waste used are not homogeneous.
-The high variability of the results highlights the need of additional and join efforts to enhance the availability, reliability and level of detail in data provided on FW generation.
+The available data on food waste exhibits considerable variation due to several factors.
+One reason for this discrepancy is the absence of a universally accepted definition of food waste, leading to different interpretations.
+Additionally, diverse methodologies are employed to measure food waste, further contributing to the disparities.
+Various studies focusing on different sectors of the food supply chain have presented conflicting data (Jenny Gustavsson et al., 2011; Stenmarck et al., 2016; University of Applied Sciences & iSuN - Institute of Sustainable Nutrition, n.d.).
+Table 1 displays a selection of these studies' outcomes, indicating that food waste is prevalent throughout the entire food chain.
+However, caution must be exercised when comparing the results due to differences in methodology and the definition of food waste used, which are not standardized.
+The substantial variability in the findings underscores the necessity for collaborative efforts to improve the availability, reliability, and level of detail in data concerning food waste generation.